uraimo/Bitter/README.md

 pod 'Bitter'

 ```
 And update your workspace with `pod install`.
-Import the framework with `import Bitter`.

 You can also install Bitter with carthage adding it to your `Cartfil e`:
 ```
 github "uraimo/Bitter"
 ```
 Download the framework with `carthage update` and add it to your embedded binaries.
-Import the framework with `import Bitter`.

 And if you are using the Swift Package Manager just add it to the dependencies of your `Package.swift`: